-Let's get children to recognize direct objects or the receiver of the action performed by the subject in the sentences, included in this free pdf finding direct objects worksheet.
+Get children to recognize direct objects or the receiver of the action performed by the subject in the sentences, included in this section of our pdf indirect and direct objects worksheets.

-This printable worksheet on finding indirect objects in sentences ensures that children of 4th grade and 5th grade gain sufficient practice in identifying indirect objects.
+This part of our printable direct and indirect objects worksheets ensures that children of 4th grade and 5th grade gain sufficient practice in identifying indirect objects in sentences.

 When two or more objects receive the action performed by the subject, we call them compound direct objects.
 Give this printable worksheet set to children of 5th grade and 6th grade to practice these better.